neurothrone/parkheim/parking_app_flutter_firebase/README.md

 ### User client

+- Set up local notifications for Android and iOS.
 - Make `endTime` non-nullable in `Parking` model.
 - Add `isActive` getter to `Parking` to check if the current time is before the `endTime`.
 - Refactor `Parking` model, repositories, and blocs to use a new `isActive` getter for filtering